Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Stephen Percoco

-Thank you.
-Walter, I know you've said both in your press release and on the call that you're not giving guidance for the full year, but you just alluded that or told us in the second quarter that so far, your sales are running ahead of last year.
-I wonder then, if it's possible to provide some kind of picture on what the second quarter should look like more completely?
+Walter, I know you've said both in your press release and on the call that you're not giving guidance for the full year.
+But you just alluded that -- or told us in the second quarter that, so far, your sales are running ahead of last year.
+I wonder then if it's possible to provide some kind of picture on what the second quarter should look like more completely.

 Walter Johnsen

-Well, I'll take a crack at that.
-We can expect probably the Westcott sales to be softer because there are stores that are closed.
-But not soft so much that it's a terrible quarter in Westcott because you still have a very strong back-to-school and we won some of new business in the craft area with some major customers.
-So, I don't see that as a growth segment, but I don't see it as falling the way, way off way.
+Well, I'll take a cut at that.
+We can expect probably the Westcott sales to be softer, because there are stores that are closed, but not soft so much that it's a terrible quarter in Westcott because you still have a very strong back-to-school, and we won some new business in the craft area with some major customers.
+So I don't see that as a growth segment, but I don't see it as falling way, way off.
+On the other hand, with the first aid business, at the levels we're at now, so far, it's been leading the Company as it did in the first quarter.

-On the other hand with the first aid business at the levels we're at now.
-So, far it's been leading the Company as it did in the first quarter, and I think that that should continue in the closing knife business and the crude efficient tools in the fishing area.
-A lot of those smaller stores are closed, so that's a small business so the down a little bit close nice.
-They've been holding their own maybe not through some nice shops partly but more food, the online sales and through some mass market retailers.

-So, as I look at it, if you were down a little bit in the bulk of the non first days and the first day continued as a strong level, then you're coming in with a decent quarter.
+And I think that, that should continue.
+In the Camillus knife business and the Cuda fishing tools: In the fishing area, a lot of those smaller stores are closed, but that's a small business, so it will be down a little bit.
+And Camillus knives, they've been holding their own and maybe not through some knife shops, although partly, but more through the online sales and through some mass market retailers.
+So as I look at it, if you were down a little bit and the bulk with the non first aid and the first aid continued at a strong level, then you're coming with a decent quarter.

 Stephen Percoco

-Okay, and then the other side of that, you said your costs are a little bit elevated.
+Okay.
+And then the other side of that, you said your costs are a little bit elevated.
 Are there any other factors that you can talk about there?
-And then also, are there any cash flow items whether it’d be working capital or whatever that might be markedly different this quarter compared with a year ago?
+And then also, are there any cash flow items, whether it be working capital or whatever, that might be markedly different this quarter compared with a year ago?

 Walter Johnsen

-While the working capital, the inventory, receivables tend to go up in the second quarter of back-to-school.
-So, that will happen because we'll be giving terms and shipment and the second quarter tends to be the biggest quarter of the year because of back-to-school.
-And that trend, it's hard to call that might have.
+Well, the working capital, the inventory, the receivables tend to go up in the second quarter for the back-to-school.
+That will happen because we'll be giving terms and shipment.
+The second quarter tends to be the biggest quarter of the year because of back-to-school.
+And that trend, it's hard to call, but that might happen.
 The interest rate has dropped.
-So, we're borrowing as Paul helped me here it is one in the quarter.
+So we're borrowing at -- And Paul, help me here.
+It's prime less 1.25%.

 Paul Driscoll